OUR PATRONs

 Adeyinka Akinrinade - Actor / Creative Producer

-Adeyinka is an Actor and Creative Producer.
-She is also Co-Founder of Theatre and Film company, The Basement Bunch.
-Since graduating from Bath Spa University, Adeyinka has worked on a range of projects in film, tv and theatre.
+Since being a member of NGYT Theatre Company and graduating from Bath Spa University Addie has worked on a range of projects in film, tv and theatre.
 In 2016, she was the Festival Director of The British Urban Film Festival, where she programmed short films and feature films from the UK & internationally.
-Adeyinka has produced two short films, Naca, and most recently, The Lost Land Girl, which was funded by the BFI.
+Addie has produced short films including Naca, and The Lost Land Girl, which was funded by BFI.

 Julia cheng - creative director / Choreographer / artist